-Procurement has figured high on our priority list and we have developed a Procurement Strategy and policy to ensure we are fit for purpose to deliver effective services that provide quality and value for money.
+Procurement is a continuous process for the association and is now embedded within the organisation.
+Our Procurement Strategy and policy to ensure we are fit for purpose to deliver effective services that provide quality and value for money.

 6.2 What is Value for Money?